wellagainst/Cartographic_Design_Profolio/README.md

 Yeezy_VS_Off_White_2019.pdf:
 This is a hobby project.
 I created a dot density map to show the annual sales of Yeezy 350 V2 and the annual sales of Off-White (The Ten).
 Each dot represents 20 purchases.
 The original data comes from StackX in 2019.

+Yeezy_Choropleth_Map.pdf:
+This single-hued, sequential choropleth map shows how popular Yeezy 350 V2 was in each state in 2019.
+The normalization method is to use the annual total yeezy sales divided by the sum of annual total sales of Yeezy and annual total sales of Off-WHite.
+I used geomatric classification with 5 classes since the original distribution was right-tailed.